-Exit Code Description Cohort Action Examples of Acceptable Supporting Documentation 0 Has not left this school Included in school's cohort School enrollment in PowerSchool is captured in an official data collection. • No additional supporting documentation is necessary.
-1 Transferred to another school in the same local education agency (LEA) Removed from school's cohort Receiving school enrollment must be entered in PowerSchool and captured in an official data collection. • No additional supporting documentation is necessary.
-2 Transferred to another LEA or charter school Removed from school's cohort Receiving school enrollment must be entered in PowerSchool and captured in an official data collection. • No additional supporting documentation is necessary.
-3 Relocated outside the state of North Carolina, or to a Department of Defense (DOD) School Removed from school's cohort only if adequate documentation is provided Provide one of the following supporting documents: • Official Request for Student Record is required from receiving out-of-state public or private school.
+Exi t cod e Description Cohort action Examples of acceptable supporting documentation 0 Has not left this school Included in school's cohort School enrollment in PowerSchool is captured in an official data collection.
+1 Transferred to another school in the same local education agency Removed from school's cohort Receiving school enrollment must be entered in PowerSchool and captured in an official data collection.
+No additional supporting documentation is necessary.
+2 Transferred to another PSU or charter school Removed from school's cohort Receiving school enrollment must be entered in PowerSchool and captured in an official data collection. • No additional supporting documentation is 3 Relocated outside the state of North Carolina, or to a Department of Defense (DOD) School Removed from school's cohort only if adequate documentation is provided Provide one of the following supporting documents: Official Request for Student Record is required from receiving out-of-state public or private school.
 (Documentation from records requests made by district/school personnel through an electronically signed and timestamped request generating system (ex.
 Scribbles K-12) using a district or school account are acceptable methods for requesting student records.
-Parent record requests from a parent account through such systems are not acceptable. • Written acknowledgement on official letterhead, email or enrollment letter from a school official at the out-of-state or DOD receiving school confirming enrollment.
-If a North Carolina school provides a form to be completed by the receiving school, the form must include the following information: • Student name • Name of enrolled school • Address • Staff contact information (i.e., phone number or email) • Name of staff member completing form • Signature of staff completing form • Transfer record form or screen shot from receiving out-of-state school with appropriate signature(s) from school official or administrator.
-4 Dropped out Included in school's cohort Schools may use this code to track students in the auditing process.
+Parent record requests from a parent account through such systems are not acceptable.
+Written acknowledgement on official letterhead, email or enrollment letter from a school official at the out-of-state or DOD receiving school confirming enrollment.
+If a North Carolina school provides a form to be completed by the receiving school, the form must include the following information: Student name Name of enrolled school Address Staff contact information (i.e., phone number or email) Name of staff member completing form 4 Dropped out Included in school's cohort Schools may use this code to track students in the auditing process.
 Code does not remove a student from the cohort and does not apply to any other metrics, like the dropout rate.
+5 Temporarily withdrawn due to suspension or school approved illness (does not exempt the Included in school's cohort Schools may use this code to track students in the auditing process.
+Code does not remove a student from the cohort.
+Written acknowledgement on official letterhead from an administrator at the school confirming suspension or school approved illness.